A Round Up of Food Policy Topics

 On Thursday, May 23, McDonald’s workers in 13 cities, including LA, Detroit, and Chicago, walked out of their jobs and went on strike.
 According to Eater magazine, several employees have filed complaints accusing McDonald’s of cultivating a culture of sexual harassment and assault for the third time in the span of three years.
 The latest complaints include 20 claims filed with the Equal Employment Opportunity Commission and five civil lawsuits.
 In one, a 16-year-old female employee complained that her repeated reports of sexual harassment had been ignored by management.
 Other allegations are just as shocking.

 Fight for $15, a labor advocacy group for minimum wage workers, is behind the wave of strikes, which are motivated not only by these specific crimes but also by the company’s overall toxic culture.
 Employees at McDonald’s still do not have the right to unionize, and the coveted standard $15 minimum wage for all McDonald’s employees has yet to materialize.

 The protesters were joined by big names such as Julián Castro and Bill de Blasio.
 Kamala Harris, Bill O’Rourke, and Elizabeth Warren proclaimed their support through tweets and press releases.
 Even Bernie Sanders held a virtual town hall with McDonald’s workers based in Dallas, Texas.
-The protest took place while McDonald’s executives were having their annual shareholder meeting in Dallas.
+The protest and strike took place while McDonald’s executives were having their annual shareholder meeting in Dallas.